UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 # CSCI 3601 Lab #2 - JavaScript and Node Lab
 [![Build Status](https://travis-ci.com/joethe/3601-S16-lab2_javascript-node.svg?token=LxxL6VKVhy5gSxgHFAQ4&branch=master)](https://travis-ci.com/joethe/3601-S16-lab2_javascript-node)

-During this lab, you will explore serving up a simple website that you create, using a Node.js server.
+During this lab, you will explore serving up a simple website that you create, using a [Spark][spark] server.
+Spark is a micro framework for creating web applications in Java.

 Your website will make use of JavaScript to enable you to accept and process user input.
 You will also be introduced to Karma / Jasmine testing, as well as test code coverage reporting and continuous integration using Travis CI.

-Your specific tasks for this lab can be found in the [LABTASKS.md](LABTASKS.md) file in this repository.
+Your specific tasks for this lab can be found in the [LABTASKS.md][labtasks] file in this repository.

 #Setup: